karlnicholas/tensorflowmodel/readme.md

 There are a couple of Java apps.

-1: Package mnist - code for reading mnist data.
+1: Package mnist - code for reading MNIST data.
 Not mine, best I could find on github.
 Seems to work okay.

 2: ShowMnistImages.java - reads MNIST data files and displays a random selection of digits.